lostutils/suex/man/suex.md

   * `-z`:
     Clear any persisted authorizations from previous invocations in this session, then immediately exit.
 No command is executed.
-    Also clears edit locks when combined with `-E'.

   * `-n`:
     Non interactive mode, fail if **suex** would prompt for password.